MRamirezGarras/women_in_chess/readme.md

 Percentage of women in the top100 players in the world at different ages.

+### percentage_women_by_age

+Percentage of women in the total number of players at different ages.

 ## Conclusions

 The percentage of rated women in chess has duplicated in the last 15 years.
 However, the relative strength of men and women seems to have stayed the same.
-The analysis of the top100 players by age groups shows that at young age women are represented within top players in a percentage similar to the total percentage of
+The analysis of the percentage of players by age groups shows that the percentage of female players decreases at older ages, and this trend has not changed in the last years.
+The number of women in the top100 players declines drastically at an age of around 20-22 years, which suggests that women are less likely than men to try to pursue a professional chess career.